 Press the Windows + X key and choose Run.
 Then type MSConfig to start System Settings.
 Then click the Services tab, select Hide All Microsoft Services and select Disable All.
 This ensures that only essential services are provided.

 Next, open the Task Manager and disable every app set to launch at startup.
 Stop configuring the system and task manager.
 Reboot your PC.
-If your PC can enter sleep mode, it means that an application or process causes the problem.
+If your PC can enter sleep mode, an application or process causes the problem.

 What to Do if Your Computer Sleeps Without Permission